 Introduction

 Zinc is presumably an essential structural, catalytic and regulatory micronutrient for many enzymes and critical for protein synthesis, cell proliferation, growth, development and reproduction (Vallee and Falchuk, 1993; Hogstrand and Wood, 1996).
 However, on the other hand, it is toxic at elevated concentrations.
 Zinc maybe transported to the aquatic ecosystems as a result of both natural and anthropogenic sources (Shu´illeabha´in et al., 2004).
-Fish take zinc through the gastrointestinal tract and gills.
+Fish take zinc through the gastrointestinal tract and the gills.
 Zinc can accumulate in the bodies of some of the fish, when they live in zinc-contaminated water resources.
 Behaviour is a sensitive measure of an organism’s response to stress including environmental contaminants.
-Change in behaviour can even be noticed when the fish is exposed to a chemical concentration below than that can cause mortality (Little and Finger, 1990; Scott and Sloman, 2004).
-Any change in fish behaviour gives information and knowledge regarding behavioural alterations which can be related to physiological biomarkers in aquatic species (Hellou, 2011).
+Change in behaviour can even be noticed when the fish is exposed to a chemical concentration lower than those that cause mortality (Little and Finger, 1990; Scott and Sloman, 2004).
+Any change in fish behaviour provide valuable information regarding behavioural alterations which can be related to physiological biomarkers in aquatic species (Hellou, 2011).
 Use of behavioural alterations in organisms in response to pollutant is increasingly studied in ecotoxicology for improving the determination of ecologically relevant risk end point.
 It is served as biological indicator which provides a unique perspective linking the physiology and ecology of an organism and its environment.
-Therefore, in the present investigation changes in opercular beat frequency of Cyprinus carpio var. communis exposed to lethal and sub-lethal concentrations of Zinc were studied.
+Therefore, in the present investigation changes in opercular beat frequency of Cyprinus carpio var. communis exposed to lethal and sub-lethal concentrations of zinc were studied.

 Material and Method